by Sebastian R. Fama

 The Catechism of the Catholic Church wisely points out that our Yes to Jesus Christ is twofold: a trustful abandonment to God and a loving assent to all that he has revealed to us.
 This is possible only by means of the action of the Holy Spirit (Nos.
 150,176).
-If you are one of those who "doesn't get anything out of the Mass," learn more about it and pray to the Holy Spirit for the grace to be open to all the Mass has to offer.
+If you are one of those who "doesn't get anything out of the Mass," learn more about it and pray to the Holy Spirit for the grace to be open to all that it has to offer.
 It will change your life.

 Copyright © 2018 StayCatholic.com